yourlabs/django-autocomplete-light/docs/source/generic.rst

 main logic is contained in :py:class:`~autocomplete_light.autocomplete.generic.AutocompleteGeneric` which is extended by both the Base and Template versions.

+Generic relation support comes in two flavors:

+- for django's generic foreign keys,
+- and for django-generic-m2m's generic many to many.

 `autocomplete_light.ModelForm` will setup the fields: